ChristianHougaardPedersen/GMD1/Labyrinth-Legends/GDD.md

 ## Gameplay
 ### Objectives
-The main objective of "Labyrinth Legends" is to navigate through maze levels, defeat enemies, solve puzzles, and reach the exit while collecting treasures and power-ups along the way.
+The main objective of "Labyrinth Legends" is to navigate through maze levels, defeat enemies, solve puzzles, and reach the exit while collecting treasures along the way.
 Players must use their skills and strategic thinking to overcome obstacles and challenges in each level.

 ### Game Progression
-As players progress through the game, they unlock new levels, costumes, and upgrades.
+As players progress through the game, they unlock new levels.
 The difficulty gradually increases with each level, introducing more complex mazes, traps, and enemies to overcome.

 ### GUI
-The game will feature an intuitive and user-friendly GUI that displays essential information such as player health, inventory and (possibly) a map.
+The game will feature an intuitive and user-friendly GUI that displays essential information such as player health.
 The GUI design focuses on providing clear feedback and easy navigation for players.

 ## Mechanics
 ### Rules
 Players must navigate through maze levels while avoiding traps and defeating enemies.
-They can collect power-ups to enhance their abilities and unlock new features as they progress.
-Combat involves timing, positioning, and strategic use of power-ups.
+Combat involves timing and positioning.

 ### Combat
-Combat in "Labyrinth Legends" requires players to use a combination of melee attacks, ranged attacks, and special abilities to defeat enemies.
+Combat in "Labyrinth Legends" requires players to use  melee attacks to defeat enemies.

 ### Physics
-The game utilizes physics-based mechanics for player movement, object interaction, and environmental effects.
+The game utilizes physics-based mechanics for player movement and object interaction.

 ## Game Elements